 The temples as they stand today, show how advanced the Khmer empire was from both an engineering and architecture perspective, creating some magnificent structures that would be hard to rival today.

 Many suspect in the 14th century, Cambodia was invaded by neighboring countries, but due to historical records being lost or destroyed through the ravages of time – we are not really sure what happened?
 However, much of the nation was left in tatters as the Khmer empire crumbled, while its riches were stolen and a culture decimated.

 Many people left the thriving city, while law and order began to disintegrate as this once great metropolis, started to fall into decay.

 In the 16th century, the Portuguese arrived in Cambodia and were the first Europeans to explore the Valley of Tonle-Tom.
-Some of these adventurers decided to settle in the region and to this day, descendants of these Portuguese travelers can still be found in Cambodia.
+Some of these adventurers decided to settle in the region and have families – to this day, descendants of these Portuguese travelers can still be found in Siem Reap.

-By this time, the once thriving capital had dwindling to little more than a village, while the French Government began to explore further away from its own shores.
+By this time, the once thriving capital had dwindled to little more than a village, while the French Government began to explore further away from its own shores.